-- Develop knowledge, understanding and skills in stress analysis, thermodynamics, design and management, relevant to industry needs and recognised for delivering value driven solutions. - Focus on the application of industry-standard design, modelling and simulation techniques to support the analysis, specification and implementation of mechanical engineering systems. - Demonstrate the ability to understand the importance of developing a range of skills associated with cooperation and collaboration when working across disciplines. - Undertake group work and project-based challenges that enable you to compete for a variety of employment opportunities within the mechanical engineering and associated industries. - Demonstrate a consideration of the wider aspects and global impact of your discipline and an ability to contribute to the engineering sector in different international contexts.
+The following table articulates the course aims framed by the five themes of the Academic Plan: You will develop knowledge, understanding and skills in stress 1.
+Pursuing Excellence analysis, thermodynamics, design and management, etc. relevant to industry needs and recognised for delivering value driven solutions.
+You will focus on the application of industry-standard design, modelling and simulation techniques to support the analysis, 2.
+Practice-led, knowledgeapplied specification and implementation of mechanical engineering systems.
+In modules such as Leading Engineering Endeavour (Level 5), 3.
+Interdisciplinary you will demonstrate the ability to understand the importance of developing a range of skills associated with cooperation and collaboration when working across disciplines.
+Engineering is recognised as embedding a range of topics linking to many disciplines.
+In addition to professional and practical skills, additional value 4.
+Employability-driven will be delivered through group work and project-based challenges that enable you to compete for a variety of employment opportunities within the mechanical engineering and associated industries.
+You will have demonstrated a consideration of the wider aspects and global impact of your discipline and an ability to 5.
+Internationalisation contexts.

+contribute to the engineering sector in different international